 Monterey County agriculture pumps $8.2 billion into the local economy and supports more than 73,000 jobs, Agricultural Commissioner Eric Lauritzen announced as he released the first comprehensive economic analysis of the county’s leading industry in 2011.
-With the increase of 7% achieved in 2012, that figure is now estimated to be in excess of $8.7 billion.
+With the increase of 7% achieved in 2012 and 9% in 2013, that figure in 2013 is now estimated to be in excess of $9.2 billion.

 “This study began with data from our annual crop report, but we wanted to go a step further,” said Lauritzen.